LorenzoMioso/dmenu/README.md

 Refer to [https://tools.suckless.org/dmenu/](https://tools.suckless.org/dmenu/) for details on dmenu, how to install it and how it works.

+Browsing patches?
+There is a [map of patches](https://coggle.it/diagram/YjT2DD6jBM9dayf3) diagram which tries to organise patches into categories.

 ---

 ### Changelog:

+2022-06-21 - Adding barpadding patch and relative input width patch

+2022-03-02 - Bump to 5.1

+2021-05-23 - Adding support for `ctrl+v` to paste and adding emoji-highlight patch

 2021-05-17 - Added the restrict return, no sort, gridnav and plain-prompt (listfullwidth) patches